 Productive dialogue is entered with a spirit of curiosity, an interest in continually learning from and with others, and a willingness to be changed.
-Instead of arguing, convincing and "Debate is a conversation with sides, dialogue is a conversation with a centre." ~ William Isaacs advocating for what is already believed, dialogue encourages us to enter the unknown, exploring diverse experiences and values as well as points of agreement and disagreement.
+Instead of arguing, convincing and advocating for what is already believed, dialogue encourages us to enter the unknown, exploring diverse experiences and values as well as points of agreement and disagreement.
 A few principles of dialogue include: